SSDI for Widows & Widowers in North Carolina

-If you are the spouse of someone who was collecting SSDI benefits and recently passed away, you may continue receiving those benefits.
+If you are the spouse of someone who was collecting Social Security Disability Insurance (SSDI) benefits before passing away, you may continue receiving those benefits.
 The regulations regarding when and how a widow or widower can collect the SSDI benefits of a deceased spouse can be complex and confusing.
-We at Lanier Law Group, P.A. can review your situation and determine if you are eligible for SSDI benefits.
-To speak with one of our dedicated attorneys, visit one of our 11 offices.
+Because of this, it is a good idea that you speak to an experienced Social Security disability attorney who can help you understand and protect your legal rights.

-- If you have a disability that started before your spouse died or within seven years of his or her death, and you are 50 or older, you can receive 71.5 percent of your deceased husband or wife’s SSDI benefits.
+- If you have a disability that started before your spouse died or within 7 years of his or her death, and you are 50 or older, you can receive 71.5 percent of your deceased husband or wife’s SSDI benefits.

 - If you are 60 or older but are not yet at the age of full retirement, you can receive from 71.5 percent to 99 percent of your deceased spouse’s SSDI benefits.

 - If you are at full retirement age or older, you can receive 100 percent of your deceased spouse’s SSDI benefits.